 I now realize God was trying to get my attention about this months ago.
 Cassie Reamy, an amazing trainer who also lost more than 100 pounds, encouraged people to ditch the scale in a Facebook video.
 She said the number does not define you.

 I should have followed her advice then.
 Better late than never.

 2016 has reminded me of one thing, and taught me another.
 The reminder?
 A journey is meant to be enjoyed.
 It is impossible to see the beauty around you, if you’re always looking down.

 Does that mean I’m completely anti-scale?
 No. I will jump on a few times a year just to get a gauge.
-However, I will no longer reduce my self-worth along this journey to just one snapshot of a larger picture of health and fitness.
-Here are additional ways to keep we can keep track of this journey:
+However, I will no longer reduce my self-worth to just one snapshot of a larger picture of health.
+Here are additional ways to keep track of our progress on the journey:

 - How my clothes fit

 - Body fat percentage (not BMI)

 Redefining my relationship with the scale is a big deal for me.
 It feels like I’m taking a huge leap of faith into unfamiliar territory.
 Just like every other leap in life, God has equipped me with the family, friends and faith to take this next step.